paultopia/rotate/README.md

 negative), and there are a few kind of klugey fixes.
 So if you should happen to find a test that breaks it, please do file an issue, or just fix it yourself.

-uses python 2.x not 3.x, and relies rather heavily on integer division, so, like, for serious.
+uses python 2.x not 3.x, and relies on integer division from same, so, like, for serious.

 LICENSE BLAH BLAH BLAH
 ----------------------